rodsejas/vs-client/README.md

 - [ ] Add support for row-level security in database.
 - [ ] Add support for emailed weekly summary report.
 - [ ] File export support to PDF and XLS.

-See the [open issues](https://github.com/rodsejas/vs-client/issues) for a full list of proposed features and known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>